 - And always schedule more time than you think you need.

-“Wow, that sounds like too much planning to me.”
+“Wow, time blocking sounds like too much planning to me.”

 No problem.
 Plan less.
 There’s always a counter-movement for everything.
 People who do the exact opposite and advocate an anti-productivity lifestyle.
 You know, folks who claim they have empty calendars and don’t care about anything.

 People who pretend they are always “enjoying” themselves.
 They like to go with the flow and daydream.

 You know what that reminds me of?
-Those kids in school who always said, “Ah dude, I didn’t have time to study for this class,” but always ended up getting straight A’s.
+Those kids in school always said, “Ah dude, I didn’t have time to study for this class,” but always ended up getting straight A’s.

 People just want to make you believe they don’t work hard.
-It’s a facade.
+It’s facade.
 And when they do well in life, it seems like it came easy.

 As far as I know, achieving meaningful things is hard.
 I don’t think there’s anything cool about pretending it’s easy.
 Nor do I believe that it’s cool to work yourself to death.